Guide

 1.2 Importance of a criminal record check

-1.2.1 Carrying out a criminal record check can help to ensure unsuitable people are prevented from entering the workforce and gaining access to individuals who may be more vulnerable because they are receiving heathcare services.
+1.2.1 Carrying out a criminal record check can help to ensure unsuitable people are prevented from entering the workforce and gaining access to individuals who may be more vulnerable because they are receiving healthcare services.

 1.2.2 A criminal record check should not be relied on in isolation.
 This type of check can provide a level of assurance about an individual’s suitability but employers should consider criminal record information alongside the wider range of evidence gathered at the application, interview, and pre-employment checking stages.

-1.2.3 Employers should check criminal record information at the end of the recruitment process to help ensure the individual is assessed on their merits and without prejudice.
-It also helps to remove any risks of unfairly ruling out an individual who may have made mistakes in their life but who would otherwise meet all other essential criteria for the role and are safe and suitable for employment.
+1.2.3 Employers should check criminal record information at the conclusion of the recruitment process to help ensure the individual is assessed on their merits and without prejudice.
+This also helps to remove any risks of unfairly ruling out an individual who may have made mistakes in their life but who would otherwise meet all other essential criteria for the role and are safe and suitable for employment.

 1.3 Where to obtain a criminal record check